yusufh0/ttkbootstrap_Resolved/README.md

     self._meterthickness = self.scale_size(
 AttributeError: 'Meter' object has no attribute 'scale_size'

-As it mentioned above, I removed self.scale_size().
+As it mentioned above, self.scale_size() should be removed.